xiaolaba/Curve_Tracer_testing/README.md

 burn the chip, connect arduino Nano to PC
 change comport to your PC showing with burn_no_bootloader.bat
 run burn_no_bootloader.bat
 curve_tracer.hex will be upload to Nano

-job done
+or uses Arduino IDE, clone & compile the whole original project https://github.com/JosephEoff/Rodriguez

 ### prototype is working perhaps but...
 any of NPN curve trace is typical found from any of transistor data sheet, however my prototype was not getting anything close to those, not even to original author's nor 2SC1815's,